 4.2.
 Sizing For Service Levels

 Beyond service availability, your aim is to provide some level of service.
 You can express service levels in terms of throughput and response times.
 For example, the service level goal could be to handle an average of 10,000 authentications per hour with peaks of 25,000 authentications per hour, and no more than 1 second wait for 95% of users authenticating, with an average of 100,000 live SSO sessions at any given time.
-Another service level goal could be to handle an average of 500 policy requests per minute per policy agent with an average response time of 0.5 seconds.
+Another service level goal could be to handle an average of 500 policy requests per minute per web or Java agent with an average response time of 0.5 seconds.

 When you have established your service level goals, you can create load tests for each key service as described in Section 184.108.40.206, "Planning Service Performance Testing".
 Use the load tests to check your sizing assumptions.